With the 2010 season upon us, Frontstretch not only has a new design, but will now also occasionally cover: ARCA, IndyCar and Grand-Am.

-No. 59 Brumos Racing (DP) – 5-time Rolex 24 Champion Hurley Haywood makes his final Rolex 24 start.
+- No. 59 Brumos Racing (DP) – Five-time Rolex 24 champion Hurley Haywood makes his final Rolex 24 start.

-No. 01 / No. 02 Chip Ganassi Racing w/ Felix Sabates (DP) – Won 3 of last 4 and finished second last year.
-All-star lineups include: Max Papis, Scott Pruett, Scott Dixon, Dario Franchitti, Jamie McMurray, and Juan Pablo Montoya.
+- No. 01/No. 02 Chip Ganassi Racing w/ Felix Sabates (DP) – Won three of last four and finished second last year.
+All-star lineups include: Papis, Scott Pruett, Scott Dixon, Dario Franchitti, McMurray and Montoya.

-No. 10 SunTrust Racing (DP) – Saturday’s pole sitting is both quick and experienced, with a veteran cast of drivers led by Max Angelelli.
+- No. 10 SunTrust Racing (DP) – Saturday’s polesitting is both quick and experienced, with a veteran cast of drivers led by Angelelli.

-No. 99 GAINSCO / Bob Stallings Racing (DP) – Always quick at Daytona.
-Experienced, quick lineup of: Jimmy Vasser, Jon Fogarty, Jimmie Johnson, Jimmy Vasser.
+- No. 99 GAINSCO/Bob Stallings Racing (DP) – Always quick at Daytona.
+Experienced, quick lineup of: Jimmy Vasser, Jon Fogarty, Johnson, Jimmy Vasser.

-No. 90 Spirit of Daytona (DP) – Underdog team represents the city of Daytona Beach.
-Team includes: 2004 Indy 500 champion Buddy Rice and NASCAR driver Paul Menard.
+- No. 90 Spirit of Daytona (DP) – Underdog team represents the city of Daytona Beach.
+Team includes: 2004 Indy 500 champion Buddy Rice and NASCAR driver Menard.

 LOOKING INTO THE CRYSTAL BALL

 With rain projected all day on Saturday, look for those sports car drivers who are experienced under wet conditions to rise to the front.
-With the exception of A.J.
-Allmendinger and Juan Pablo Montoya, NASCAR regulars make for big names, but I don’t trust them against the Grand-Am stalwarts.
+With the exception of Allmendinger and Montoya, NASCAR regulars make for big names, but I don’t trust them against the Grand-Am stalwarts.